jamespayne/get_img_stats.py/README.md

 Benchmark the results based on connection speed and the server where the resource is located.

-This is a project I started because I wanted to understand how an image was downloaded from a URI and what data we can gather even before downloading the image.
+This is a project I started because I wanted to understand how an image was downloaded from a URI.

 Example: `python img_stats.py http://somedomain.com/img.jpg 1`

+Bad Cases (where the whole image is downloaded causing a significant overhead):

 1. Using Pillow, StringIO and requests libraries.
 See https://stackoverflow.com/a/25350894